 The Philadelphia Streets Department and the divisions within it are responsible for the City's vast network of streets and roadways.
 Included among our many duties are the ongoing collection and disposal of residential trash and recyclables, as well as the construction, cleanliness and maintenance of our entire street system.
 It's hard for the public to imagine all that goes into that general "job description," but here are some facts and figures to put things in perspective.

-The Streets Department's mission is to provide clean and safe streets in a cost-effective and efficient manner.
+The Streets Department's mission is to provide clean, green, and safe streets in a cost-effective and efficient manner.
 The department delivers a number of City services that are critical to maintaining the public health and safety in our communities.
-These essential services include, but are not limited to, curbside trash and recycling collection to over 540,000 households, maintaining all traffic control devices and street lighting, the construction and maintenance of 320 bridges and 2,525 miles of streets and highways and snow and ice removal.
+These essential services include, but are not limited to, curbside trash and recycling collection, maintaining all traffic control devices and street lighting, the construction and maintenance of 320 bridges and 2,525 miles of streets and highways and snow and ice removal.

 The Highway Unit constructs, repairs, and maintains City streets by determining the location, time, method, and manner for openings or excavations of underground street reconstruction.
 This Unit is also the primary response unit for the City in weather events such as snow and ice.
 The streets system in Philadelphia totals 2,575 miles – 2,180 miles of city streets, 35 miles of Fairmount Park roads and 360 miles of state highways.
 The Highways Unit builds and maintains 2,525 miles of this system.